 Step 1: Log in to LibrarySearch and search for the e-Reserve item you want to link to.
 It will have 'e-Reserve' next to the title.

-Step 2: Select the Permalink icon then copy the link provided.
+Step 2: Select the Permalink icon located to the right of the item details, then copy the link provided.

 Tip: You can also view the document and then use the direct link to the viewer.
 It will look something like this: https://ap01-a.alma.exlibrisgroup.com/discovery/delivery/61RMIT_INST:RMITU/12173364750001341

 Step 3: Create a reference for the document in your Canvas course.
-Information on referencing the material you use can be found here on the Copyright guide.
+Information on referencing the material you use is available in the Copyright guide.

 Step 4: Using the permalink you've copied, hyperlink the title of the document.
 Do not hyperlink the URL, this will make it harder for some students with disabilities to access the document.
 Here is an example of a e-Reserve document using standard attribution/referencing: